aircrushin/coze2openai-1/README.md

 ## C2O
 **English** · [中文](README_CN.md)

-**Use Coze on your favorite OpenAI client.**

-This project converts the Coze API to the OpenAI API format, giving you access to [Coze](https://www.coze.com) LLMs, knowledge base, plugins, and workflows within your preferred OpenAI clients.

 ## Features
 - Convert Coze API into an OpenAI API
 - Support streaming and blocking